Lightning-AI/pytorch-lightning/docs/source/strategies/collaborative_training_expert.rst

 Training on unreliable mixed GPUs across the internet (Expert)
 ==============================================================

-Using Compression to Optimize communications
+Using Compression to Optimize Communications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Below are some ways to reduce communication when training collaboratively.
 As the size of your model increase, bottlenecks in communication become more apparent.